iter8-tools/docs/docs/getting-started/your-first-experiment.md

 ![Load test HTTP](images/kubernetesusage.png)

 ???+ warning "Before you begin"
+    1. Try [your first experiment](../getting-started/your-first-experiment.md).
+Understand the main [concepts](../getting-started/concepts.md) behind Iter8 experiments.
-    1. Ensure that you have a Kubernetes cluster and the [`kubectl` CLI](https://kubernetes.io/docs/reference/kubectl/).
+    2. Ensure that you have a Kubernetes cluster and the [`kubectl` CLI](https://kubernetes.io/docs/reference/kubectl/).
 You can create a local Kubernetes cluster using tools like [Kind](https://kind.sigs.k8s.io/) or [Minikube](https://minikube.sigs.k8s.io/docs/).
-    2. Deploy the sample HTTP service in the Kubernetes cluster.
+    3. Deploy the sample HTTP service in the Kubernetes cluster.
     ```shell
     kubectl create deploy httpbin --image=kennethreitz/httpbin --port=80
     kubectl expose deploy httpbin --port=80
     ```
-    3. Have Grafana available.
+    4. Have Grafana available.
 For example, Grafana can be installed on your cluster as follows:
     ```shell
     kubectl create deploy grafana --image=grafana/grafana
     kubectl expose deploy grafana --port=3000